olasunkanmimariam/COVID19_Analysis_using_excel/README.md

 # COVID19_Analysis_using_excel

 ## Project Objective
-Analyzed the global cases of COVID 19 to gain insights
+Analyze the global cases of COVID 19, confirmed cases, death cases and recovered cases to gain insights

 ## Data Sourcing
 I source the data using web scraping in excel.
 Global confirmed cases, global death cases and global recovered cases were scraped from